ros-workshop/sensor-integration/README.md

 # Sensor Integration

 Simulation and visualisations of sensors with a virtual model of our robot helps us to test various techniques for achieving different robot behaviours.
-Often simulation runs go hand-in-hand with real robot runs.
 In this session we will look into how we can build a simulated version of a robot, including the positioning of sensors and feeding their data in ROS to obtain a certain behaviour.

 ## Goal

-Simulation of Clearpath Husky on Gazebo, including IMU, odometry and a LiDAR.
+Controlling a simulated mobile robot having LiDAR and IMU sensors.

-## 3D Model and Simulation
+## 3D Modelling and Simulation

 ### URDF

 ### Better URDF – Xacro

 ### Simulation in ROS

+#### Rviz

+#### Gazebo

+### Exercise : Missing Link

+## Sensor Integration

 ### Creating transforms – TF Library